TenGumis/rclone/docs/content/docs.md

 Disable low level retries with `--low-level-retries 1`.

+### --max-deletes=N ###

+This tells rclone not to delete more than N files.
+If more than N files are attempted to be deleted then a fatal error is generated and rclone will exit.

 ### --max-depth=N ###

 This modifies the recursion depth for all the commands except purge.